imaginarygarden The Tuesday Platform Imagined By Marian

 “Please link up a poem, old or new, and visit the offerings of our fellow writers.”

-The following is Debi Swim’s unofficial addendum to “Eric and the small insect-book” a novel written by a Dutch author Godfried Bomans:
+The following is Debi Swim’s unofficial addendum to “Eric in the Land of the Insects” a novel written by a Dutch author Godfried Bomans”

 After I got over my shock of being suddenly small as an insect, I had many adventures and heard amazing stories and histories of the inhabitants of the meadow.
 One group of peoples I met were the beautiful winged flying creatures.
 They allowed me to sit with them and listen to an elder speak of their lore and history.
 The following is the very beginning of the beginning.